Alejogb1/job-board/blog-data/why-is-mnist-shard-access-causing-an-indexerror.md

 ```

-Here, the important thing to note is that we are trying to access index 30000 *within shard 0*, not within the whole dataset.
+Here, the important thing to note is that we are trying to access index 30000 _within shard 0_, not within the whole dataset.
 Since the shard only has 30,000 entries, attempting to access an item beyond the boundary will indeed cause an error, specifically `tf.errors.OutOfRangeError`.
 This is an illustration of accessing global index where local index is expected.

 **Scenario 2: Shard Indices Out of Range**

 Let's switch gears and look at what happens if you're using multiple shards, but your logic for determining which shard to access is faulty.
 Imagine you’re working with four shards, and your code incorrectly attempts to access a "fifth" shard (shard id equal to 4), which of course, doesn't exist, leading to an `indexerror` when trying to load data from that non-existent shard.
-The dataset itself is okay but our shard ID is erroneous.
+The dataset itself is but our shard ID is erroneous.
 This happens when you don't correctly implement distributed training logic.
 Let's explore a simplified version:

 ```python
 import tensorflow as tf